Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers: Acknowledgments

 \section{Acknowledgments}

-I acknowledge the Institut des Sciences Mathématiques of Canada for its partial funding support.
-I thank Ralf Schiffler for the week I spent in Storrs talking about this work, which leads to some nice algebraic directions.
+I acknowledge the \textit{Institut des Sciences Mathématiques of Canada} and \textit{Engineering and Physical Sciences Research Council (EP/W007509/1)} for their partial funding support.
+I thank Ralf Schiffler for the week I spent in Storrs discussing this work, which led to some nice algebraic directions.

-I would like to thank Claire Amiot, François Bergeron, and Frédéric Chapoton for the couple of advice and help they gave me in their reading of this article as a part of my Ph.D. thesis.
+I want to thank Claire Amiot, François Bergeron, and Frédéric Chapoton for the couple of pieces of advice and help they gave me in their reading of this article as part of my Ph.D. thesis.

-Last, I thank my Ph.D. supervisor, Hugh Thomas, for all our discussions on this subject, his helpful advices, and his support throughout my thesis work.
+Last, I thank my Ph.D. supervisor, Hugh Thomas, for all our discussions on this subject, his helpful advice, and his support throughout my thesis work.